RamiB1234/resturant-front/README.md

 # Resurant Reservation System (Front-End)
 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

 This is the front-end part of the system.
-To chech the backend part, please check this [repository](https://github.com/RamiB1234/ResturantAPI)
+To check the backend part, please check this [repository](https://github.com/RamiB1234/ResturantAPI)

 ## Live Demo

-To test the app, please click on this [link](https://ramib1234.github.io/my-reads/) Please note that the backend API is hosted in Azure as a service
+To test the app, please click on this [link](https://ramib1234.github.io/resturant-front/)
+<br/>Please note that the backend API is hosted in Azure as a service

 ## Features